firebase/emulators-codelab/README.md

 # emulators-codelab

 This repository contains the companion code for the [Firebase Local Emulator Suite codelab][codelab].
+If you'd like to see a complete video walkthrough of this codelab, check out the [video on YouTube](https://www.youtube.com/watch?v=yAFQVjxNWE8).

 For more information on the Firebase Emulator Suite check out the [learning pathway][pathway].

 ## How to use this repository